Rupert Pennant-Rea

 Rupert Lascelles Pennant-Rea (born 23 January 1948) is a British businessman, journalist, and former Deputy Governor of the Bank of England.
-He was Editor and later Chairman of The Economist Group.
+He was editor of The Economist newspaper and later Chairman of The Economist Group.

 Early life

-The son of Peter Athelwold and Pauline Pennant-Rea, he was educated at the Peterhouse Boys' School, an Anglican church boarding school near Marandellas, Rhodesia (now Marondera, Zimbabwe), before attending Trinity College, Dublin, and Manchester University, where he received his MA degree.
-He has been married several times, and has three children and one step-daughter.
-At one time his wife was Helen Jay, one of the twin daughters of Labour Party politician Douglas Jay.
+The son of aeronautical engineer Peter Athelwold Pennant-Rea (1914-2007), MBE, at one time head of Rhodesian civil aviation, and Pauline Elizabeth, daughter of L. E. Creasy, he was educated at the Peterhouse Boys' School, an Anglican church boarding school in Zimbabwe before attending Trinity College, Dublin, and Manchester University, where he received his MA degree.
+He is married and has three children and one step-daughter.
+At one time his wife was Helen Jay, one of the twin daughters of Labour Party politicians Peggy Jay and Douglas Jay.

 Career

 Pennant-Rea joined the Bank of England in 1973 and remained until 1977, when he left to work for The Economist magazine.
 He was the magazine's editor from 1986 until 1993.
 Between 1993 and 1995, he again joined the Bank of England as Deputy Governor of the bank, under the governorship of Edward George; he resigned following reports of an extramarital affair with Mary Ellen Synon, whom he had met at Trinity College, Dublin.

 In 1994 he became a member of the influential Washington-based financial advisory body, the Group of Thirty.

 In 1995 he became a director of a Canadian mining company, Sherritt International.
 In March 1996, he was banned from the USA (along with his wife at the time and under-age children) because of Sherritt's commercial interests in Cuba, under the terms of the USA's Helms-Burton Act.

-Pennant-Rea was chairman of British company The Stationery Office following its privatisation in 1996.
+Pennant-Rea was chairman of The Stationery Office following its privatisation in 1996.
 He was a British American Tobacco director from 1998 to 2007.
-He was also Chairman of Henderson Group and a non-executive director of Go-Ahead Group, a transport company, First Quantum and Gold Fields, both mining companies.
+He was also Chairman of Henderson Group, and a non-executive director of several companies such as Go-Ahead Group, a transport company, First Quantum Minerals and Gold Fields, both mining companies.